Algis Budrys

-Algirdas Jonas "Algis" Budrys (January 9, 1931 – June 9, 2008) was a Lithuanian-American science fiction author, editor, and critic.
-He was also known under the pen names Frank Mason, Alger Rome (in collaboration with Jerome Bixby), John A. Sentry, William Scarff, and Paul Janvier.
-He is known for the influential 1960 novel Rogue Moon.
+Algirdas Jonas "Algis" Budrys (January 9, 1931 – June 9, 2008) was a Lithuanian-American science fiction author, editor and critic.
+He was also known under the pen names Frank Mason, Alger Rome in collaboration with Jerome Bixby, John A. Sentry, William Scarff and Paul Janvier.
+In the 1990s he was the publisher and editor of the science fiction magazine Tomorrow Speculative Fiction.

 Biography

+Early life and education

-Budrys was born in Königsberg (today's Kaliningrad) in the then East Prussia, Germany.
+Budrys was born in Königsberg, Germany (present-day Kaliningrad, Russia).
 His father Jonas Budrys was the consul general of Lithuania.

-In 1936, when Budrys was five years old, Jonas was appointed as the consul general in New York, instead of Paris as he had hoped.
-After the Soviet Union's occupation of Lithuania, the Budrys family ran a chicken farm in New Jersey while Jonas remained part of the exile Lithuanian Diplomatic Service, since the United States continued to recognize the pre-World War II Lithuanian diplomats.
-During most of his adult life, Budrys held a captain's commission in the Free Lithuanian Army.
+In 1936, when Budrys was five years old, Jonas was appointed as the consul general in New York City.

+After the Soviet Union's occupation of Lithuania in 1940, Budrys helped his family run a chicken farm in New Jersey while his father was part of the exiled Lithuanian Diplomatic Service, since the United States continued to recognize the pre-World War II Lithuanian diplomats.

+Budrys was educated at the University of Miami and later at Columbia University in New York City.